dmbarbour/wikilon/docs/ABC_Minimalist.md

 ### Numbers and Literals

 Natural numbers are embedded as `#42` or `#108`.
-The character `#` introduces a new zero value while the digits `0-9` each multiply by ten then add the digit.
+The operator `#` introduces a new zero value while the operators `0-9` each multiply by ten then add the digit.
 When applied, natural numbers would iterate a given program based on their specified count.

 Embedded literals have the format: